Bealby/grandpas-pocket-watch-shop/README.md

 - For the basket icon a total figure will be displayed directly underneath.
-When products are added to the basket the number will change from black to orange `rgb(220, 149, 35, 1)` and show the accumulative sum of products(s) added.
+When products are added to the basket the number will change and show the accumulative sum of products(s) added.
 This is a subtle feature that will catch the users eye while they are shopping. and perhaps even encourage users to follow through with their transaction.

 - Under the main header a toggle icon will be displayed that once clicked will create a dropdown menu of all categories and the